devops-workshops-bhs/devops-workshop/Labs/Day3_Labs.md

 ## Lab 4: GitHub

 ### Create a personal GitHub account
   - https://github.com
   - Alternatively, you may use your BHS GitHub account

 ### Creaet an Organization
-  -
+  1. In the upper-right corner of any page, click the `+` drop-down, then click `New organization`.
+  2. Select `Join for free`
+  3. Create an Organization account name
+  4. Enter your Contact email
+  5. Choose whether the organization belongs to your `Personal account` (i.e. your GitHub account) or `A business or institution` (the BHS Enterprise)
+  6. Verify your account
+  7. Accept the Terms of Service
+  8. Select next
+  9. Select Complete setup

 ### Create a Repo

   1. In the upper-right corner of any page, use the  drop-down menu, and select New repository.
   2. Type a short, memorable name for your repository.
 For example, "hello-world".
   3. Optionally, add a description of your repository.
 For example, "My first repository on GitHub."
   4. Choose a repository visibility.
 For more information, see "About repositories."
   5. Select Initialize this repository with a README.
   6. Click Create repository.
   7. Once created, click the green `Code` button within your Repository
   8. Select and copy the HTTPS URL.
 You will use this in the next lab

 ### Clone your new repo to your VS Code
 1. Login to GitHub in VS Code